JamesMcClure2/TodoTest/README.md

 # ToDoApp

 A full-stack ToDo list application built with Angular (frontend) and .NET Core (backend).
-It supports adding tasks and marking them done.
+To use, run the backend either by opening ToDoApp.Api in visual studio and clicking run or open a terminal in the root folder and 'dotnet run --urls "https://localhost:7054"'
+Then open the front end ToDoApp in terminal and run 'ng serve'

 ## Tech Stack